 Diversity Matters

-Our Diversity Matters programme will encourage museums to embrace Arts Council England's Inclusivity and Relevance Investment Principle.
+Our Diversity Matters programme encourages museums to embrace Arts Council England's Inclusivity and Relevance Investment Principle.

 The aim is to collectively create a cultural sector that is relevant to more people and better placed to realise its creative ambitions, drawing on talent from all our communities.